legal resources necessary to hold negligent facilities accountable.

 - Financial exploitation where caregivers, families, visitors, and other residents gain illegal access to the victim's cash, credit cards, bank accounts, and belongings

-Can an Elderly Person Refuse to Go to a Nursing Home?
+Can an Elderly Person Refuse to Go to an Oklahoma City Nursing Home?

 Tension among family members could rise quickly if the parent or spouse has Alzheimer's disease or dementia and resists relocating.
 Some spouses and adult children use "compassionate deception" to convince someone you love to try the facility out for a limited time, like a week or a month, to "see" if they like.